 29th August 2019

-The national terrorism threat level here in the UK, encompassing England, Northern Ireland, Scotland and Wales, is currently set at a severe level.
+The national terrorism threat level here in the UK, encompassing England, Northern Ireland, Scotland, and Wales, is currently severe.
 This means that any high profile events and/or attracting large numbers of people are at risk.
 This includes things such as concerts, sporting events and political party conferences or gatherings.
 So there are five levels all in all.

 Level 1: Low – This indicates that an attack is improbable

 Level 2: Moderate – An attack is possible, although unlikely

 Level 3: Substantial – The chances of an attack are thought to be likely

 Level 4: Severe – An attack could be highly probable

 Level 5: Critical – A terrorist attack is highly likely in the immediate future

 The severe category is almost as high as warnings go, and it means that we must all remain alert of the potential danger.

 The incidence of political party conferences and rallies could increase dramatically shortly, given the political climate and Brexit.
 If a no-confidence vote is taken and passed and a general election is called, political activity will explode.
 As a result, the terrorist attack threat level could quite easily reach level five.